Spartina’s Anti-Viral Therapeutics Making the News

 Spartina Biotechnologies, a company supported by the New Mexico Consortium, has recently been highlighted in the news for their work developing a COVID-19 treatment.

-Paul Laur, the CEO of Spartina, says that they are now working in the lab physically producing the treatment, and will go to clinical trials in the early spring.
-According to Laur, the goal is to have the treatment available by the end of next year.
+Paul Laur, CEO of Spartina Biotechnologies, said the company is now working in the laboratory to physically produce the treatment.
+The company expects to move into clinical trials in early spring, with the goal of making the treatment available by the end of next year.

-Spartina’s goal is to provide a safe, effective, and affordable alternative to vaccines that can change the course of COVID-19 and other viruses in the world.
+Spartina’s broader goal is to provide a safe, effective, and affordable therapeutic option that could help change the course of COVID-19 and potentially other viral diseases.
+By targeting viral replication and activating the innate immune system, the company hopes to develop an alternative or complement to vaccine-based strategies.

 To read more see the KOB4 article, “Santa Fe biotechnology company developing COVID-19 treatment“.